I Got A “Thickening” Haircut — & I’ve Never Loved My Fine Hair More

 What’s the thickening haircut like IRL?

-You might imagine shorter, choppier layers would be difficult to style, but it’s quite the opposite.
-I’ve followed Ade’s steps: rough-drying my hair, flipping it upside down, spritzing a texturizing mist through the mid-lengths and ends, then using a large round brush to smooth big sections.
-I find I’m left with a tousled, effortless wave rather than tightly-wound curls that end up limp and lifeless like before.

 I love how low-maintenance and instantly transformational this cut is with all the practicality I need from my hair — including being able to throw it up in a claw clip when it’s hot or I’m running late.
-I even have enough length on my bangs to tuck them behind my ears, but best of all, I’m using less heat than ever when styling it, simply relying on my blowdryer and a decent brush.
-(My go-to is the Moroccanoil Ceramic Round Brush 35mm, $30.)
+I even have enough length on my fringe to tuck it behind my ears, but best of all, I’m using less heat than ever when styling it, simply relying on my hairdryer and a decent brush.
+(My go-to is the Moroccanoil Ceramic Round Brush 35mm, $41.)
 Honestly, I suspect the thickening haircut will leave me with healthier strands in the long run.

-AdvertisementADVERTISEMENT

 It’s a regular occurrence for me to leave a salon loving a new 'do, then inevitably feel frustrated trying to achieve the same effect at home.
-I just don’t have the skills or patience for a smooth, sleek blowdry with different brushes, clips, and pin curls.
+I just don’t have the skills or patience for a smooth, sleek blowdry with different brushes, clips and pin curls.
 However, just as Ade promised, his thickening cut is very low-maintenance.
-I wash my hair every couple of days with Davines Dede Shampoo, $37, and rough-dry it upside down with my own Dyson Airwrap, $599, using the blowdryer attachment.
-Once dry, I brush out any knots with a Tangle Teezer The Ultimate Detangler, $16.99, which is the only hairbrush that can glide through clumps of wet hair without dragging.
+I wash my hair every couple of days with Davines Dede Shampoo, $48.95, and rough-dry it upside down with my own Dyson Airwrap,

+$849 $599, using the hairdryer attachment.
+Once dry, I brush out any knots with a Tangle Teezer The Ultimate Detangler, $33.87, which is the only hairbrush that can glide through clumps of wet hair without dragging.

+AdvertisementADVERTISEMENT

 When it comes to styling, Ade recommends a less-is-more approach.
 He advises that a common mistake that people with fine hair make is overloading it with product, which ends up weighing it down rather than imparting the volume you’re seeking.
-To add long-lasting texture to my naturally sleek strands, my go-to on wet hair is a volumizing hairstyling spray.
-Try RŌZ Root Lift Volumizing Hair Styling Spray, $42.
-I spritz this liberally and blow-dry it into my hair to make it soft but tousled.
-When I do end up reaching for my curling iron, it makes a big difference to how long curls last.
+To add long-lasting texture to my naturally sleek strands, my go-to on wet hair is the L’Oréal Pro Thermo Modelling Volumising Hair Styling Spray,

+$32.50 $27.95, a clear spray that provides volume and root lift when activated with heat.
+I spray it liberally and blow-dry it into my hair to make it soft but tousled.
+When I do end up reaching for my curling tong, it makes a big difference to how long curls last, too.

+If I don’t have time to wash my hair, I always reach for the Davines Dry Texturizer, $48.95.
+Not only does this smell incredible, but it affords me that effortless textured effect Ade created with his hands.
+I like to use it in place of a hairspray as it holds any style I’ve created really well.
+When I’m between washes, dry shampoo is a staple — both before and after my thickening haircut.
+Lately, I’ve been reaching for JVN The Essential Dry Shampoo, $51.48.
+It’s pricier than I’d like, but the clear mist leaves no white cast or residue and transforms three-day-old hair from greasy to fresh without water.

 AdvertisementADVERTISEMENT